Mel Gibson's former family mansion in Connecticut is being sold for $33 million.

-The 15-bedroom, Tudor-style manor house, Old Mill Farm, built in 1926, is the centerpiece of a 75 acres estate.
+The 15-bedroom, Tudor-style manor house, Old Mill Farm, built in 1926, is the centrepiece of a 75 acres estate.

-It boats incredible period detail including 17th century English oak paneling, walk-in fireplaces, exposed beams and leaded glass windows.
+It boats incredible period detail including 17th century English oak panelling, walk-in fireplaces, exposed beams and leaded glass windows.

 The house, located in the exclusive area of Greenwich in Connecticut, also boasts a huge swimming pool, manicured outdoor maze, life size chess set and four poster beds.

 Mel - who had to give up half of his estimated $850 million Fortune to Robin in their divorce - bought the house with Robyn in 1994, but put it up for sale for $39.5m in 2007.
 It wasn't sold until 2010 when it finally went for $24 million.